brct-james/adept-shop-titans-simulator/README.md

 14. Additionally, auto-combinations should exclude skills that dont match the equipped gear - if there is no dagger equipped then dagger master should be skipped

 15. Perhaps it would be good to have a way to restrict what skills/equipment is available - for example restricting to T10 gear and below or removing a set of X skills for some reason.
 Goes hand in hand with locking stuff I think

+### Notes:

+- - Armadillo is 15 per 1, lizard is 3 per 1, shark is 20 per 1, dinosaur is 25 per 1, mundras ins 1 per 1

+- Some way to manually specify which if any miniboss should be spawned

+- Optimizations

+- make sure only one champion per team